The Biggest Female Icon Every Year Since You Were Born

 Talk about a jaw-dropping achievement: In 2017, sports icon Serena Williams won the Australian Open at eight weeks pregnant.
 Williams will forever inspire us to work hard, to stand up for what we think is right, and to showcase the power of women.

 2018: Meghan Markle

-In 2018, former Suits actress Meghan Markle married Prince Harry in a wedding that had the world watching.
-When all was said and done, Markle became the first American to marry into the royal family since the 1930s (and a half-black American, at that).
+In 2018, former Suits star Meghan Markle married Prince Harry in a wedding that had the world watching.
+When all was said and done, Markle became the first American to marry into the royal family since the '30s.

 2019: Lady Gaga

 In 2019, Lady Gaga became the first female artist to win an award at all five big ceremonies in a single season.
 Specifically, the A Star is Born actress took home Best Original Song at the Golden Globes, Best Actress at the Critics' Choice Awards, Best Film Music at the BAFTAs, Best Original Song at the Oscars, and three wins at the Grammys.
 An icon was definitely born that year.

 Writer and performer Issa Rae has been collecting fans since her YouTube series Awkward Black Girl debuted.
 But 2020 saw her career hit new heights.
 Rae had her first two starring film roles as a romantic lead: opposite Lakeith Stanfield in the drama The Photograph and teaming up with Kumail Nanjiani in the comedy The Lovebirds, which was rerouted to Netflix due to the pandemic.
 And that's not all: the fourth season of her HBO series Insecure (which Rae created and stars in) had viewers on the edge of their seats as it explored a painful friend breakup.

 2021: Billie Eilish